 There is a big difference between successful traders and amateur traders.
 Successful traders know how to allocate capital, calculate their risks, and move on after losing money.

-As someone who has traded for many years, I have come into contact with many people who want to be successful traders.
-In this article, I will highlight five trading advices that amateurs should follow and how the pros get them right.
+As someone who has traded for many years, We have come into contact with many people who want to be successful traders.
+In this article, We will highlight seven trading advices that amateurs should follow and how the pros get them right.

 #1 - Distractions

 If they are on social media, they will be in places where they can get trading news to help them strategize.
-They will only have relevant television channels open and no music in the background.
+They will only have relevant television channels (or live trading, like TraderTv) open and no music in the background.
 In addition, if they have a home office, the door during a trading session will always remain closed.

 #2 - Time Wasting

 Amateur traders waste a lot of time which could be saved if measures are put in place.
 For instance, an amateur will spend hours in charts before making a trading decision.
 They will analyze charts, scan the news, and do other things before opening the trade.
 They also spend a lot of time looking at different assets.

 #3 - Panic When Money is Lost